holstrater/holstrater.github.io/_pages/about.md

   image: "/images/banner2.png"
 ---

 I like information security.
-A lot.

-I will be using this website to keep track of what I've been working on.
+My goal for 2020 is to obtain the infamous OSCP certification, so most of what I post on this website is based on working towards that.
 Feel free to bookmark for more to come!